Plant a Tree, Save the Planet

 Actively participating in the return of wild places can also be of significant benefit in fighting climate change.
 A Swiss study projected that the restoration of trees around the world could be one of the most effective means of capturing excess carbon.

 At Lumière Paris we are in it for the long haul.
-We’ve become partners with Plant for the Planet and will plant a tree for every purchase made.
-Plant for the Planet was started in Germany in2007 by 9-year old Felix Finkbeiner.
+We’ve partnered with an environmental organization and we plant a tree for every purchase made supporting the United Nations Billion Tree Campaign, which has reported over 13.6 billion newly planted trees.

-Today, Plant for the Planet has thousands of young representatives all over the world, working toward a healthier planet.
-Lumière Paris is proud and honored to work with these inspiring young people whose remarkable organization is filled with hope for a more sustainable future.
+Lumière Paris is proud and honored to work with these inspiring young people whose remarkable organization is filled with hope for a more sustainable future and healthier Planet.

 Making a Commitment